Dr. Anna Thonis

 About

 In addition to my research, mentoring, teaching, and working with students is incredibly important to me, and something that I will continue to prioritize throughout my career.
-I have roughly 40 students in Puerto Rico who I continue to work with, mentor, and assist in applying to internships and graduate school, and who have taught me so much about Puerto Rico’s biodiversity and culture.
+I have ~40 students in Puerto Rico who I continue to work with, mentor, and assist in applying to internships and graduate school, and who have taught me so much about Puerto Rico’s biodiversity and culture.
 I believe that involving and engaging students who are local to where I conduct my field work is critical to supporting local conservation efforts and respecting those who live there.
 Involving local students in my field work - and supporting them long after our field work concludes - will remain a constant throughout my career, regardless of where my work takes me.

 I am also broadly interested in science communication, outreach, and public speaking.
-As a STRIDE Fellow through Stony Brook's Institute for Advanced Computational Science, I aim to improve on these skills in order to faciliate my future efforts in conserving species.
+As a STRIDE Fellow through Stony Brook's Institute for Advanced Computational Science, I aimed to improve on these skills in order to faciliate my future efforts in conserving species.
 I love giving public talks on herpetology, conservation, and field work, and look forward to any public speaking and outreach opportunities that come my way!

 If you're interested in seeing some photos from the field, please check out my Instagram @annainthefield or my Field Photos page on this website!